johananl/awesome-weather/README.md

     SECRET_KEY_BASE=$(rake secret) OWM_API_KEY='xxxxxxx' rails server -e production

+### Running the App with Docker

+Make sure you have Docker installed, then run the following:

+    docker run -it --rm -e SECRET_KEY_BASE='xxxxxx' -e OWM_API_KEY='xxxxxx' -p 3000:3000 johananl/awesome-weather

 ## Testing

 The tests for this app were written using RSpec and can be executed using